little-world/rust-course/src/05-builder-api-design.md

 -   **Problem**: State machines are often implemented with enums and checked at runtime (e.g., `if self.state == State::Connected`).
 This is error-prone, as it's easy to forget a state, handle a transition incorrectly, or call a method in the wrong state, leading to panics.

 -   **Solution**: Represent each state with a distinct type.
 State transitions are functions that consume an object in one state and return a new object in another state.
-Methods are only implemented on the types representing the states where those methods are valid.
-Zero-sized "marker types" are often used with `PhantomData` to track state without any runtime cost.

 -   **Why it matters**: This pattern makes invalid states and transitions impossible to represent in code.
 It moves state machine validation from runtime to compile time, leveraging Rust's type system to create safer, self-documenting APIs.
-A wrong method call on a state becomes a clear compile error.

 -   **Use cases**:
     -   Database connections (`Unauthenticated` -> `Authenticated`).